carstenjacobsen/soroban-examples/account/README.md

 Custom accounts are exclusive to Soroban and can't be used to perform other Stellar operations.

 ## Test
-For a quick test of the smart contract, run a test using the provided file, `account/src/test.rs`.
+For a quick test of the smart contract, run a test using the provided test file, `account/src/test.rs`.
 The test will just return a pass/fail result, but it’s a convenient way to check if the code works, without deploying and invoking the contract manually.
 The test file also demonstates how to invoke the smart contract.

 From the root of the contract run this command: